-We've all been there, you start out your hike in the sunshine and finish in a down pour.
+We've all been there, you start out your hike in the sunshine and finish in a downpour.
 Your hiking clothes should be like an onion.
-Peeling off layers until find your optimal setup depending on weather and your outdoor activity.
+Peeling off layers until you find your optimal setup depends on weather and your outdoor activity.

 Layering is an important skill to have in your quiver of outdoor knowledge.
 There are three main layers that you should be familiar with, each one with a specific purpose.

 This layer is your protection from the wind, cold, and/or rain.
 Look for an outerwear layer that is waterproof, windproof, and also breathable.
-Gore Tex is a great option for those looking to meet all three requirements in one jacket.
+GORE-TEX fabric is a great option for those looking to meet all three requirements in one jacket.
 It’s unlikely that you will find an Outer Layer that will fit all of these needs for every sport you do.

 Experiment with what layers work for you during your outdoor activities.
 Just remember that technical fabrics work best when properly cared for.